- 17 October 2018

-Working in a care home nurse job
+A day in the life of a care home nurse

-Living in a care home can become a very monotonous routine for an individual that previously used to live alone or had a much more active lifestyle, and as a care home nurse it’s your job to help them in as many ways as possible.
-In some cases you will be their main source of other human contact during that day.
+Living in a care home can become a very monotonous routine for an individual that previously used to live alone or had a much more active lifestyle, and as a care home nurse it’s your job to support them to remain as independent as possible.

 Wellbeing and personal expression are key to a person’s happiness, and while it can be easier to treat a medical condition or provide pain relief, taking care of an individual’s emotional needs can be a lot more difficult.